Questions? Call 705-351-1305

 My experience comes from training as a past Register Director for Rainbows Canada, Special Education teacher, a facilitator in Chronic Health Conditions, an End of Life Doula, working in Hospice and training in Trauma and Grief.
-Psychotherapy is provided in the Orillia area and at Vitality Health clinic in Barrie.
+Psychotherapy is provided at Pro Active Health in Orillia area and one day/week in Barrie, Ontario.
 Counselling / Psychotherapy is provided online, in person & by phone.

 There are many challenges we face on a day to day basis.
 If you are adult with children who are doing online learning while maintaining your job either online or in person, that’s a lot of added stress on you.
 If you are in a relationship, or single, being an adult these days comes with many stresses.